 The Citadella was once a fortress, and one can enjoy the lush greenery of Buda as well as views of Buda Castle, which sits like a crown on top of the next hill.
-Then there is our blue Danube, with its many bridges of differing architectural styles, split by Margaret Island.
-It is the perfect opportunity to bring the family together for a hiking outing, and frankly, for me, it is also the most romantic part of the city, especially at night, when Citadella and the night-lit city below show the unforgettable sparkle of Budapest.
+Then there is the blue Danube, with its many bridges of differing architectural styles, split by Margaret Island.
+It is the perfect opportunity to bring the family together for a hiking outing, and frankly, for me, it is also the most romantic part of the city, especially at night, when the Citadella and the night-lit city below show the unforgettable sparkle of Budapest.

 Fun on the River

 The best part of my Budapest is that it’s a truly unique waterside city.
 The breath-taking views never fail to amaze me, and I enjoy the buzz of its people coming and going.
 I never miss a chance to look at the view over the floodlit Castle and Chain Bridge as I drive home on Elisabeth Bridge.
 To experience such unforgettable moments of beauty, I sometimes take a river cruise on the Danube.
 There are several kinds of boat trips both within and in and out of Budapest.
-Apart from sightseeing you can also dine and wine aboard.
-If you’re looking for adventure, I would recommend River Ride, which is an amphibian vehicle.
+Apart from sightseeing, you can also dine and wine aboard.
+If you’re looking for adventure, I would recommend River Ride, which is an amphibious vehicle.
 The experience is something like taking a floating sightseeing bus, as it shows Budapest’s main attractions on both land and water.
 There is more to the Danube than views and cruises.
 Since I am a music fan, I go to the A38 Music Boat.
 This decommissioned stone hauler ship holds some of the coolest music events both Hungarian and international.
-In 2012, it was voted the best bar of the world by Lonely Planet.
+In 2012, it was voted the best bar in the world by Lonely Planet.

 The Most Spectacular Tram Ride in Europe

 I’ll let you in on a secret: to discover the world-famous sights Budapest has to offer, the best way to experience the must-sees is by taking public transport; namely, tram No. 2.
 This signature yellow vehicle chugs along the Danube on the Pest bank and its route showcases thrilling views of historical and architectural gems.
 I get on the tram at the magically lace-like parliament building and head south, enjoying the scenery of the river, the grandiose bridges and the Royal Castle.
 I get off at the Eötvös tér stop and walk on the picturesque Danube promenade, where Budapest’s buzz quiets and slows.
 I would continue my ride to the iconic Great Market Hall (Vásárcsarnok), which is the largest indoor market in Budapest.
 Simply put, this is foodie heaven and a fabulous landmark!
 By all means, savour lángos on the first floor.
-You know the saying, “it’s so good they do it twice"?
+You know the saying "it’s so good they do it twice"?
 It definitely applies to this experience.
 Ride tram No. 2 by day and by night.